jgaa/restc-cpp/README.md

 You can use it's single components, like the HTTP client to send and receive non-json data.
-You can use the template code that transforms data between C++ and Json fore other purposes - but the library is designed and implemented for the single purpose of using C++ to interact efficiently and effortless with REST API servers.
+You can use the template code that transforms data between C++ and Json for other purposes - but the library is designed and implemented for the single purpose of using C++ to interact efficiently and effortless with REST API servers.

 Restc-cpp depends only on C++14 with its standard libraries and boost, rapidjson